mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_19-azure-digital-twins.md

 1. For the **Resource group**, select **rg-az220**.

-1. In the **Location** dropdown, select the region where your Azure IoT Hub is provisioned.

 1. For the **Resource name**, enter **adt-az220-training-{your-id}**.

+1. In the **Region** dropdown, select the region where your Azure IoT Hub is provisioned (or the closest region available).

+1. Under **Grant access to resource**, to ensure the current user can use the **Digital Twins Explorer** app, check **Assign Azure Digital Twins Owner Role**.

+    > **Note**: To manage the elements within an instance, a user needs access to Azure Digital Twins data plane APIs.
+Select the suggested role above grants the current user full access to the data plane APIs.
+You can also use Access Control (IAM) to choose appropriate roles later.
+You can learn more about Azure Digital Twins Security [here](https://docs.microsoft.com/azure/digital-twins/concepts-security)

 1. To review the values entered, click **Review + create**.